Reopening Plans 2021 - 2022

 Teachers and students above the age of 6 (Grade 1) are required to wear face masks.
 Face masks can be removed during strenuous physical activity.
 Face shields can be worn for those employees who are in direct contact with students.
 It is suggested that students bring two disposable masks to the Academy per day or one re-usable option.
 It will be the responsibility of the students to ensure that they bring the required number of masks each day and ensure any reusable masks are washed in line with the manufacturer’s guidelines.

 What training will the staff have before the Academy opens?

-All staff will undergo specific Covid-19 training prior to the start of the new academic year.
+All staff have undergone specific Covid-19 training prior to the start of the new academic year.
 In addition, teachers will regularly communicate and provide information to students on the associated risks, safe practices and controls.
-All students will be briefed on this plan prior to the start of the academic year.
+All students have been briefed on this plan prior to the start of the academic year.

 What are the cleaning and hygiene procedures?

-Our Academy has conducted a review of all potential frequent touch points, including, door handles, light switches, handrails, taps and washbasins, etc. Increased cleaning and sanitisation will be conducted across these areas throughout the duration of the day.
+Our Academy has conducted a review of all potential frequent touch points including: door handles, light switches, handrails, taps and washbasins.
+Increased cleaning and sanitisation will be conducted across these areas throughout the duration of the day.
 A thorough cleaning of the Academy will be conducted each day by an approved vendor, using approved Municipality chemicals.
 A thorough deep clean and sanitisation of the Academy will be conducted at the end of each week.
 Cleaning staff will wear the required PPE for all cleaning activities.